WarriorAchilles/WarriorAchilles/README.md

 My main goal with any project I do is to learn something new.
 I love constantly learning new things, it's what keeps me going.

+[shopify-metadata-migrator](https://github.com/WarriorAchilles/shopify-metadata-migrator) - Since I work in the ecommerce space currently, I created a CLI tool to help speed up the process of metafield and metaobject configuration in Shopify.
+It automatically copies metafield and metaobject definitions using the Shopify Admin GraphQL API and Node.js.
+The use case I created it for was for copying definitions from one store to another, e.g. dev to prod.
+It's published on [NPM](https://www.npmjs.com/package/shopify-metadata-migrator) so anyone can use it!

-I'm currently working on [NanoHabits](https://github.com/WarriorAchilles/NanoHabits) off and on.
+[NanoHabits](https://github.com/WarriorAchilles/NanoHabits) - This is a project I'm currently working on off and on.
 My goal here is to create a minimalist habit tracker app that uses AI to help users break down their goals into small, actionable, daily habits.

 <!--
 **WarriorAchilles/WarriorAchilles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.